 - Winter in Ireland is from December to February.
 Get ready for temperatures in the 30s-40s°F (10°C and colder) on average, and some of the rainier months of the year.
 Some parts of the country will even see snow! ❄️ Pack layers to stay warm and rain gear to stay dry during these months!

-What You Actually Need to Pack for Ireland
+What You Actually Need on Your Ireland Packing List

 I’ll be honest: I pretty much pack 90% of the same things over and over… and I bet you do too.

 Most packing lists are about 90% of those same things, right?
-So instead of giving you an Ireland packing list that’s 90% of what you already know or are already planning to pack (yes, you do need 1 pair of underwear for each day…), here’s a packing list that’s 100% of things you need specifically for traveling in Ireland.
+So instead of giving you an Ireland packing list that’s 90% of what you already know or are already planning to pack (yes, you do need one pair of underwear for each day…), here’s a packing list that’s 100% of things you need specifically for making a packing list for Ireland.

-No matter what though, these items won’t take up unnecessary space in your bag.
-Here’s my specific to Ireland packing list.
+No matter what, though, these items won’t take up unnecessary space in your bag.
+Here are my specific recommendations on how to pack for Ireland.

 1. The Lonely Planet Ireland Travel Guide

 I love the feeling of a guidebook in my hands, ready to be opened for the first time to start helping me plan my trip.
-Whether you need restaurant recommendations or pro-tips on scenic viewpoints, the Lonely Planet guide to Ireland is a worthwhile investment.
+Whether you need restaurant recommendations or pro tips on scenic viewpoints, the Lonely Planet guide to Ireland is a worthwhile investment when wondering what to bring when traveling to Ireland.
 You can read it on the plane over too!

 Other good options for helpful guidebooks include Fodor’s Essential Ireland as well as my favorite travel guide Rick Steves Ireland.
-You can put sticky notes on all the pages of interest as you’re reading through it and go back to create your finalized itinerary later.
+You can put sticky notes on all the pages of interest as you read through it and go back to create your finalized itinerary later.

 2. Wind-Proof Umbrella

 Did you know that in some parts of Ireland, it rains up to 255 days per year?!
-It depends on the time of year you visit, but that means on average you can expect rain two days out of every three you’re in Ireland.
+It depends on the time of year you visit, but that means, on average, you can expect rain two days out of every three you’re in Ireland, especially when you visit Ireland in November and later into the winter season.

 Similarly, you’re more than likely going to need a solid raincoat while traveling in Ireland.
-A good rain shell not only keeps out rain, but it also dries quickly and packs up small… because we don’t check luggage around these parts!
+A good rain shell keeps out rain, dries quickly, and packs up small… because we don’t check luggage around these parts!
 The key is to get one that’s waterproof so you don’t end up getting your clothes underneath soaked.

-This one also comes in a delightful Irish green if you want to be totally on-brand with the Emerald Isle.
+This one also comes in a delightful Irish green if you want to be totally on-brand with the Emerald Isle when considering what to take to Ireland.

 4. Green Blanket Scarf

-You already know I love scarves while traveling.
+You already know I love scarves while traveling, and a scarf is essential for what to bring on a trip to Ireland.
 This Irish scarf is perfect for travel in Ireland for several reasons:

 - It’s a blanket scarf you can wrap up to stay warm.